kkruecke/cplus-documentation/notes/templates.rst

      };

+     A<X *, 10.5, 5> a; // Instantiates partial template specialization above.
+     a.describe();   // prints: "uses partial template specialization #2 'class A<T*, T2, I>', in which the first parameter is a pointer."

      // #3: Partial specialization in which first parameter is always int, the 2nd parameter is always a pointer
      //  and the third is the scalar 5 template<typename T>